-In this article we’re going to take a look at electric brewing.
-When opening a brewery, a key decision is which brewery heating solution to choose.
-The three main choices are electric, direct fire and steam.
+In this article we’re going to take a look at electric brewing systems.
+When opening a brewery, a key decision is which brewery heating option to choose.
+The three main brewery heating options to choose from are electric, direct fire and steam.

 Deciding the best option for you isn’t an easy one, with many factors at play.
 The first heating solution we’ll look at is electric, it’s common to use this option for smaller brewhouses as it’s generally the cheapest option to install.

 The difference with electric heating compared to steam or direct fire is the heating is applied internally rather than externally in the brew kettle.
 The electric elements are inside the vessel so, immersed in the liquid being heated.

 This makes energy transfer higher and depending on the size of your vessel, you’ll most likely have between 2 and 4 elements per tank.